Want to Draw an Arrow Diagram in Excel?

-Show the shortest path or time to complete a project
+Arrow diagrams show the shortest path or time to complete a project

 The arrow diagram is closely related to a CPM (critical path method) or PERT (program evaluation and review technique) diagram.
 It is also known as an activity network diagram.
 It can be used to plan the schedule for any series of tasks and to control their completion.
 The arrow diagram removes most of the complexity of CPM and PERT methods, and retains the flow from task to task and the timing required for each task.
 It does, however, require that you know what each task is and how long it takes.
 Without such knowledge, it¹s difficult to develop the arrow diagram.
-To develop the diagram:

 - Brainstorm all of the tasks required to complete a given project, including the estimated time required for each task.
 Again, note cards are useful for this process.